 - Current proof of insurance for your road test vehicle* (original ID card or policy; Internet copies will not suffice)

 *You must provide a road test vehicle that is in safe working condition.
 Make sure it has current vehicle registration (license plates and stickers) and displays a 21-day permit.

-	Teens younger than 18 must also have their parent, court appointed guardian, county appointed foster parent or the director of your transitional living program where you reside must sign and approve your application and certify you completed 30 hours of driving practice including 10 nighttime hours.
+Teens must also have their parent, court appointed guardian, county appointed foster parent or the director of your transitional living program where you reside must sign and approve your application and certify you completed 30 hours of driving practice including 10 hours at night.

 B) Take the Road Test

 With your required documents and fees in hand, head to your appointment early.

 Road Test Retakes

 If you don’t pass the road test, you have the option to retest.
 If you fail a second consecutive time, the state will charge you an additional fee to try and pass it a third time.